 These guidelines have been prepared as a reference for all those involved in collecting and supplying data for the Alcohol and Other Drug Treatment Services National Minimum Data Set (AODTS-NMDS).
-They should be useful to staff in Australian Government, state and territory departments, and alcohol and other drug treatment agency staff directly involved in the collection and reporting of the data set.
+They should be useful to staff in Australian Government and state and territory government departments, and alcohol and other drug treatment agency staff directly involved in the collection and reporting of the data set.

-Anyone looking for information about the meaning of specific data elements will find details in Chapter 4.
-That is the place to go for questions like "What is a closed treatment episode?" and "How is 'expiation' defined when it's recorded as a reason for cessation?"
+Information about the meaning of specific data elements is found in Chapter 4.
+That is the place to go for questions such as: 'What is a closed treatment episode?' and 'How is "expiation" defined when it's recorded as a reason for cessation?'.

-Chapter 4 includes detailed data item definitions (which remain the same even when the data item is used in other data collections), additional information specifically for AODTS data collectors, and examples of how the data items are used in AIHW AODTS-NMDS publications.
+Chapter 4 includes detailed data item definitions (which remain the same even when the data item is used in other data collections), additional information specifically for alcohol and other drug treatment services data collectors, and examples of how the data items are used in AODTS-NMDS publications from the Australian Institute of Health and Welfare (AIHW).